Decoder Dependence in Surface-Code Threshold Estimation under Digitized Hybrid Continuous-Variable and Discrete Noise: Results

 \subsection{Distance-Dependent Threshold Trends}

-The multi-distance hybrid experiment in Fig.~\ref{fig:hybrid-multidistance} extends this comparison to $d=3,5,7$ and clarifies what can and cannot be inferred from the hybrid dataset.
-Decoder differences are now visible and distance dependent (Table~\ref{tab:hybrid-multidistance-summary}).
-At $d=3$, all decoders are close (AUC $0.0534$ MWPM, $0.0527$ UF, $0.0523$ neural).
-At $d=5$ and $d=7$, Union-Find separates clearly upward (AUC $0.0838$ and $0.1085$), while neural-guided MWPM remains near MWPM in AUC but with higher decoder-failure diagnostics at high noise for $d=7$.
+The multi-distance hybrid experiment extends the comparison to $d=3,5,7$ [Fig.~\ref{fig:hybrid-multidistance} and Table~\ref{tab:hybrid-multidistance-summary}].
+At $d=3$, the AUC proxies are close: $0.0534$ for matching-style decoding, $0.0527$ for Union-Find, and $0.0523$ for neural-guided matching.
+At $d=5$ and $d=7$, the Union-Find AUC increases to $0.0838$ and $0.1085$.
+Neural-guided matching remains close to matching-style decoding in AUC but has higher decoder-failure diagnostics at high noise for $d=7$.